websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/web-content-api-basics.md

    :lines: 9-23
 ```

-The `StructuredContent` fields are listed in JSON.
+The `StructuredContent` fields appear in JSON.

 ## Get Web Content Structures

-You can list a site's Content Structures by executing the following cURL or Java command.
+You can retrieve a site's Content Structures by executing the following cURL or Java command.
 Replace `1234` with your site's ID.

 ```{note}
 The default Basic Web Content Structure is not visible using this endpoint.